tonytw1/whakaoko/README.md

 ## Implementation

-Kotlin / Java application.
+Kotlin application.
-MongoDB 3.4 is used for storage.
+MongoDB 3.6 is used for storage.
 Memcached for caching of resolved short URLs.